KAZOOSH/physarumWall/README.md

 and tracking through lidar sensors by
 [Lidar Toolset by Bernd Lintermann, ZKM | Karlsruhe](https://github.com/zkmkarlsruhe/lidar)

-The project is based on (openFrameworks 0.12)[https://openframeworks.cc/].
+The project is based on [openFrameworks 0.12](https://openframeworks.cc/).

 ## Installation
 ### Visual part